XgridInc/xc3/README.md

 4. Now setup is complete.
 If domain is provided in the input.sh then users needs to be added in Cognito pool with requested role (admin/editor/viewer) in respective cognito group.
 User get random username/password from cognito then you can set password on domain by sign in using random credentials.

+5. Go to AWS Systems Manager, select Parameter Store, and create a new parameter named "/{namespace}/region_names".
+Set the value as a dictionary with region IDs as keys and region names as values.

-5. SSH into the private instance using EIC Endpoint to check if everything is working fine.
+6. SSH into the private instance using EIC Endpoint to check if everything is working fine.
 Here replace [instance-id] needs to be replaced with ID

     ``` ssh ubuntu@[instance-id] -i keypair.pem -o ProxyCommand='aws ec2-instance-connect open-tunnel --instance-id %h' ```

-6. Now XC3 will run at 05:00AM UTC every day to generate data and populate Grafana.
+7. Now XC3 will run at 05:00AM UTC every day to generate data and populate Grafana.
 Few lambdas (Total Account Cost and Project spend) will run twice in a month.

         Note :
             1. If data is not available in Grafana UI then follow the troubleshooting guide at the last section of this page.